-Most people don't have to pay a monthly premium for Part A because they (or a spouse) paid Medicare taxes for at least 40 quarters (10 years) while they were working.
-Other ways that a person may qualify for premium-fee Part A include:
+Most people don't have to pay a monthly premium for Part A.

+If they (or a spouse) paid Medicare taxes for at least 40 quarters (10 years) while they were working.

+Additional ways to qualify for premium-fee Part A include:

-- You already get retirement benefits from Social Security or the Railroad Retirement Board - You're eligible to get Social Security or Railroad benefits but haven't filed for them yet. - You or your spouse had Medicare-covered government employment.
+- You already get retirement benefits from Social Security or the Railroad Retirement Board. - You're eligible to get Social Security or Railroad benefits but haven't filed for them yet. - You or your spouse had Medicare-covered government employment.